Chart Color Schemes

 Coombabah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Coombabah's population, as of November 2025, is approximately 10,819 people.
-This figure represents a growth of 521 individuals since the 2021 Census, which reported a population of 10,298.
-The increase is inferred from the estimated resident population of 10,773 in June 2024 and an additional two validated new addresses since the Census date.
-This results in a population density of 931 persons per square kilometer, which aligns with averages seen across other locations assessed by AreaSearch.
-Coombabah's growth rate of 5.1% since the census places it within 1.4 percentage points of the SA3 area (6.5%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 70.1% of overall population gains during recent periods, driving primary growth in the area.
+Coombabah's population, as of November 2025, is approximately 10,819.
+This figure represents a growth of 521 people since the 2021 Census, which recorded a population of 10,298.
+The increase is inferred from the estimated resident population of 10,773 in June 2024 and an additional two validated new addresses post-census.
+This results in a population density ratio of 931 persons per square kilometer, comparable to averages observed across other areas assessed by AreaSearch.
+Coombabah's growth rate of 5.1% since the census is within 1.4 percentage points of the SA3 area's growth rate of 6.5%, indicating competitive growth dynamics.
+Overseas migration contributed approximately 70.1% of overall population gains in recent periods, driving primary growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
-Looking ahead, future population dynamics anticipate an increase just below the median for locations outside capital cities.
-Based on the latest population numbers, Coombabah is expected to grow by approximately 830 persons by 2041, reflecting a total increase of 7.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+Looking ahead, Coombabah is expected to experience population growth just below the median rate of locations outside capital cities.
+By 2041, based on the latest annual ERP population numbers, the area's population is projected to increase by approximately 830 persons, reflecting a total increase of 7.2% over the 17-year period.

 Frequently Asked Questions - Population